404 หมู่.10 บ้านดู่ เมือง Chiang Rai 57100, Thailand

 This of course is completely at odds with the rest of Chiang Rai, which is a tangle of roads and boulevards lined with mostly low rise buildings, busy with tuk-tuks and songthaews, and framed by beautifully lush hills and mountains in the distance.
 Indeed, you’ll find that many of Chiang Rai’s attractions fit in a little better with the serene surrounds.
 For a more traditional temple try the ornate Wat Klang Wiang, which dates back to the 15th century, Wat Huai Pla Kung with it's Chedi style architecture or Wat Phra That Doi Chom Thong, which sits on a hilltop enjoying stunning vistas of Chiang Rai and the surrounding countryside.
 There are some more oddities down by the river though – such as the dragon ship with a gigantic golden Buddha sat on it.

 Chiang Rai was once heavily involved in the opium industry – and the remnants of this can be found in a number of museums in the Golden Triangle – including the illuminating Hall of Opium, which traces the history of opium including the process of production and the effects of using it.
 To uncover a little more about the industry you could also pay a visit to the much smaller, independently run House of Opium museum, which displays a collection of opium paraphernalia.
 There are also boat rides on the Mekong that take you around the borders of the 3 countries and stop off on the tiny island of Don Sao in Laos for which you don’t need a visa to visit.
-Though if you have limited time it’s probably best to avoid it, as it’s essentially an island full of snake whiskey and remnants of the opium trade (some of the locals have been known to sell a pipe or two).

 Food in Chiang Rai is excellent – and the restaurants are generally even cheaper than similar spots in Chiang Mai and Bangkok.
 You’ll note that dishes here are a little bit heavier and meatier than their southern counterparts, while many or less spicy and with a slightly sourer taste.
 Some of our favourites include Jeen Neung – a beef dish steamed with lemongrass and galangal, nam prik ong – a gorgeous chilli-based dip, and Kaeng Hang Lei – a curry dish that takes its influence from north of the border in Burma.